-Due to the lattice similarities between the graphene and boron nitride layers, it has been possible to produce composite materials.
-For example, bilayer graphene samples sandwiched between layers of hexagonal boron nitride were created with the goal of tuning excitons (this is, bound states of an electron and a hole), aiming at optoelectronic applications [22].
-On the other side, Ci et al. mixed domains of boron nitride with graphene, controlling the amount of carbon from 10% to 100% [23].
+In spite of their different chemical and physical properties, the boron nitride and graphene layers have the same hexagonal structure: the bond length of boron nitride is on average 1.44 Å, and that of CC in graphene is on average 1.42 Å.24 Due to the lattice similarities between the graphene and boron nitride layers, it has been possible to produce composite materials.
+For example, bilayer graphene samples sandwiched between layers of hexagonal boron nitride were created with the goal of tuning excitons (this is, bound states of an electron and a hole), aiming at optoelectronic applications 25.
+On the other side, Ci et al. mixed domains of boron nitride with graphene, controlling the amount of carbon from 10% to 100% 26.
 The hybridization of the three elements produced mixed atomic layers, which were confirmed using the EELS technique.
-The studies with XPS in the same work also exhibited shoulders at a lower binding energy for B (due to the electronegativity of C), and at a higher energy for N (due to the bonding with C).
-The authors measured lower optical band gaps by increasing the concentration of C. The optical band gap measured by ultraviolet-visible absorption spectra of the first absorption edge on h-BNC at 65% C was 4.48 eV , and even lower when increasing the percentage of C to 84% with a value of 3.85 eV, in comparison to the 5.69 eV band gap of pure h-BN.
-A similar behavior was obtained for the second absorption edge by increasing the quantity of C in the h-BNC layer.
+The studies with XPS in the same work also exhibited shoulders at a lower binding energy for B (due to the electronegativity of C), and at higher energy for N (due to the bonding with C).
+The authors measured lower optical band gaps by increasing the concentration of C.

+The optical band gap measured by ultravioletvisible absorption spectra of the first absorption edge on h-BNC at 65% C was 4.48 eV, and even lower when increasing the percentage of C to 84% with a value of 3.85 eV, in comparison to the 5.69 eV band gap of pure h-BN.
+Similar behavior was obtained for the second absorption edge by increasing the quantity of C in the h-BNC layer.
 These experiments show the possibility to tune the electronic properties of mixed monoatomic surfaces by the content of BN-C elements.
 The experiments, in combination with theoretical models, explain the electronic properties of the band gap behavior.
-Nascimento et al. calculated the DFT energy band gaps of BxCyNx structures using Monte-Carlo absorption temperature hopping, in different concentrations of the randomly positioned elements [24].
+Nascimento et al. calculated the DFT energy band gaps of BxCyNx structures using Monte-Carlo absorption temperature hopping, in different concentrations of the randomly positioned elements 27.
 They equally observed lower band gaps values when increasing the C content in different BNC structures.
-In the same study the authors determined the mechanical behavior of uni-axial strain effects in the monoatomic mixed layers in both the zigzag and arm-chair directions varying the band gap energy of a B5C86N5 structure.
-Recent work has been focused on the graphene lattice doped with boron nitride (BN) for applications on water purification [25].
-In short, the electrical properties of a graphene layer can be modified by replacing pairs of carbon atoms by boron nitride compounds [23, 26] and, in principle, the modification may be performed by gradually doping the graphene layer with BN, until reaching the total transformation of the graphene sheet onto a pure boron nitride sheet, and vice versa [27].
-In general, the studies have been focused on investigating the semiconducting properties for band gap-engineered applications in electronics and optics [23].
-Yet, several questions referent to the physical and chemical properties in the interconversion of both materials persist.
+In the same study, the authors determined the mechanical behavior of uni-axial strain effects in the monoatomic mixed layers in both the zigzag and armchair directions varying the band gap energy of a B5C86N5 structure.
+Recent work has been focused on the graphene lattice doped with boron nitride (BN) for applications on water purification 28.
+In short, the electrical properties of a graphene layer can be modified by replacing pairs of carbon atoms by boron nitride compounds 26,29 and, in principle, the modification may be performed by gradually doping the graphene layer with BN, until reaching the total transformation of the graphene sheet onto a pure boron nitride sheet, and vice versa 30.
+In general, the studies have been focused on investigating the semiconducting properties for band gap-engineered applications in electronics and optics 26.
+Several questions referent to the physical and chemical properties in the interconversion of both materials persist.
 In this respect, it is of interest, for example, to evaluate the mechanical and chemical changes caused by the BN doping of a graphene lattice.